zelloptt/zello-android-client-sdk/README.md

 ### Switching user accounts

-If Zello app already have user account configured and signed in, the SDK will connect to exiting user session so no repeat sign in is necessary.
-When needed you can programmatically sign in Zello to the desired user account or sign out to stop the active session:
+If Zello app already has a user account configured and signed in, the SDK will connect to the existing user session so no repeat sign in is necessary.
+When needed, you can programmatically sign in Zello to the desired user account or sign out to stop the active session:

 ```java
 Zello.getInstance().signOut(); // Signs out the current user
 Zello.getInstance().signIn("mynetwork", "myuser", "mypassword"); // Signs in into "mynetwork" network as "myuser"
 ```

 Both `signIn` and `signOut` are asynchronous.
-Subscribe for Zello SDK events and implement `Events.onAppStateChnaged()` to be notified about sign in progress or errors:
+Subscribe for Zello SDK events and implement `Events.onAppStateChanged()` to be notified about sign in progress or errors:

 ```java
 @Override